Search with home returns provides advantage under high uncertainty: Diffusive search with home returns

-\textbf{Diffusive home-range search.} To illustrate how the framework developed above can be utilized in practice, we examine a paradigmatic case study.
+To illustrate how the framework developed above can be utilized in practice, we examine a paradigmatic case study.
 Consider a 1-d search process in which a particle that starts at the origin diffuses until it hits a stationary target; and let $D$ and $L$ denote respectively the diffusion constant and the initial distance from the target.
-To make this a home-range search, we also assume that the process is restarted at a constant rate $r$ upon which the searcher returns home at a constant speed $v_r$ (\fref{diffusive home-range}A).
-In what follows, the time spent home will be neglected as its stand-alone contribution is already well-understood \cite{Restart-D-1,Restart-D-2,Delay2,Delay3,Delay4}.
+In addition, assume that the process is restarted at a constant rate $r$ upon which the searcher returns home at a constant speed $v_r$ (\fref{diffusive home-range}A).
+In what follows, the time spent home will be neglected as its stand-alone contribution is already well-understood \cite{Restart-D-0,Restart-D-1,Restart-D-2,Restart-D-3,Restart-D-4,Restart-D-5,Restart-D-6,Restart-D-7}.